Book an Appointment

 Please note that due to the workshop structure approach that utilises practical demonstration and application of clinical skills, the participation number is limited to 35 people and the workshops are unsuitable to be recorded.
 Times listed are in Australian Western Standard Time (AWST).

-If you cannot make these workshops, we will announce the 2024 training dates early next year.
-Please email if you would to be informed of future workshop dates.
 Dr Gayle Maloney is also available for individual supervision if preferred, and this is charged at the current APS recommended rate.

 Bio: